HinodeXRT/xrtpy/docs/getting_started.rst

 Temperature Response
 --------------------
 XRTpy produces the temperature response for each XRT filter channel, assuming a spectral emission model, refer to :cite:t:`narukage:2011` and :cite:t:`narukage:2014`.
-XRTpy default emission model is from CHIANTI.
+The XRT default emission model is `CHIANTI`_ atomic database version 10.0 with coronal abundances :cite:t:`feldman:1992`.
 This structure contains data and information about a plasma emission model, as a function of wavelength and temperature.
-The default model assumes coronal abundances :cite:t:`feldman:1992`.

-Addition Abundances
+Additional Abundances
 --------------------
+The standard XRT temperature response routines are calculated assuming coronal abundances :cite:t:`feldman:1992`.
+In addition, XRTpy offers the ability to choose two additional abundances i.e. Hybrid and Photospheric abundances.
-XRTpy default model assumes coronal abundances :cite:t:`feldman:1992`.
-Furthermore, XRTpy offers Hybrid abundances base on :cite:t:`Fludra:1999` and
-Photospheric abundances base on :cite:t:`Grevesse:2007`.
+The Hybrid abundances is base on :cite:t:`Fludra:1999` and Photospheric abundances base on :cite:t:`Grevesse:2007`.
+Visit `XRT temperature response with other choice of abundances`_ for future detailed information.

 .. note::
    XRTpy has future plans to accept other plasma emission spectra models.